25 July - 1 August, 2026

 **IMPORTANT**

 PLEASE NOTE THAT REGISTRATIONS ARE NOT CONFIRMED UNTIL PAYMENT IS RECEIVED IN FULL.
-DEADLINE FOR FULL PAYMENT IS 30 June 2025.
-Any registrations cancelled before this date may be refunded minus a €50 cancellation fee.
+DEADLINE FOR FULL PAYMENT IS 30 June 2026.
+All unpaid registrations are subject to cancellation.
+Any paid registrations cancelled before this date may be refunded minus a €50 registration fee.
 After 30 June, refunds may only be granted on a case by case basis.
 Please contact us directly if you would like more information or to transfer your registration to another participant.

 How can I pay?